Menu

 Service Provides Free Cancer Screenings to Uninsured New York Residents

-SUNY Downstate Medical Center and community partners have established the Central Brooklyn Cancer Services Program (CSP) to provide free cancer screenings for uninsured New York State residents living in Brooklyn.
+SUNY Downstate Health Sciences University and community partners have established the Central Brooklyn Cancer Services Program (CSP) to provide free cancer screenings for uninsured New York State residents living in Brooklyn.
 Funding for the project is provided by a three-year grant from the New York State Department of Health totaling $1.7 million.

 Women above the age of 40 with no health insurance can receive PAP tests and pelvic exams, and clinical breast exams and mammograms.
 Women and men aged 50 and above with no health insurance can receive a take-home colon cancer test, called a FIT kit.